 The governing body has responsibility to ensure a school has an up-to-date RSE policy that describes the content and organisation of RSE outside of the national curriculum requirements for science.
-The policy should also clearly reference any on-site sexual health services.
 The governing body, in co-operation with the Headteacher, is expected to involve families, pupils, health and other professionals to ensure that RSE addresses the needs of pupils, local issues and trends.